Up to 50% off sofas & mattresses — limited‑time deals.

 He looks at:

-• How quickly a mattress lets that extra heat escape
+• How quickly a mattress lets that extra heat dissipate

-• Whether his legs feel overheated when he stretches along the bed
+• Whether his legs feel overheated when he stretches out along the bed

 • How breathable the surface feels around his knees and calves during recovery